 We draw insights especially from Diamond (1991) and Holmstrom and Tirole (1997), both of which analyze the link between firm financing choices and some form of asset distribution.
-Diamond (1991) considers how firms switch from expensive (and monitored) bank finance to cheaper forms such as public debt as they develop better reputations.4 Holmstrom and Tirole (1997), whose incentive structure we adopt here, observe how incentive problems, and hence access to different types of external finance, depend on a firm's internal assets.
+Diamond (1991) considers how firms switch from expensive (and monitored) bank finance to cheaper forms such as public debt as they develop better reputations.
+Holmstrom and Tirole (1997), whose incentive structure we adopt here, observe how incentive problems, and hence access to different types of external finance, depend on a firm's internal assets.
 However, neither of these papers incorporate the feedback that macro-fundamentals have on financing choices.

 The paper is organized as follows.
 The model is developed in section 2 and optimal financial contracts characterized in section 3.
-Section 4 analyzes the static general equilibrium while section 5 looks at the dynamics.
-We discuss model implications in section 6 and conclude in section 7.
+Section 4 looks at the static general equilibrium while section 5 analyzes the dynamics and discusses model implications for financial development and structure.
+We conclude in section 6 indicating some possible extensions.